-From 2012 to 2015, he was a Fellow and then Research Affiliate at the Berkman Klein Center for Internet & Society at Harvard University.
-A native of Halifax, Nova Scotia, he has studied law at Columbia Law School as a Fulbright Scholar and at Oxford as a Mackenzie King Scholar.
+A native of Halifax, Canada, he has studied law at Columbia Law School as a Fulbright Scholar and at Oxford as a Mackenzie King Scholar.
 He holds a doctorate in “Information, Communication, and the Social Sciences” from the interdisciplinary Oxford Internet Institute at the University of Oxford (Balliol College, 2016).

 Jon’s research lies at the intersection of law, technology, and human rights, with strong empirical, interdisciplinary, and social science dimensions.
-From the Internet today to artificial intelligence and beyond tomorrow, his work aims to understand technology’s role in public and private sector censorship, surveillance, and other emerging legal/regulatory practices—like the increasing automation of legal processes—including how people’s rights, interests, and activities are impacted.
-His doctoral thesis explored regulatory chilling effects online through a series of empirical legal case studies exploring how regulatory actions like online copyright enforcement or surveillance impact or “chill” people activities online.
+From established technologies like the internet to emerging ones like artificial intelligence and automation, his work aims to understand technology’s role in public and private sector sector censorship, surveillance, content moderation, legal enforcement, and other corporate/regulatory practices, and their implications for human rights.
+His doctoral thesis, for example, explored regulatory chilling effects online through a series of empirical legal case studies exploring how regulatory actions like online copyright enforcement or surveillance impact or “chill” people activities online.

-His work has received widespread international attention and press coverage, including the Washington Post, Reuters International, New York Times, Newsweek, TIME Magazine, NBC News, Forbes, Psychology Today, Le Monde, The Guardian, The Daily Mail, Freitag, Il Fatto Quotidiano, The Times of India, Indian Express, Jerusalem Post, Russia Today, Huffington Post, Politico, Slate, Motherboard, The Hill, The Index on Censorship, as well as coverage by Pulitzer Prize winning journalist Glenn Greenwald in The Intercept.
+Jon’s work has received national and international attention and press coverage, including the Washington Post, Reuters International, New York Times, Newsweek, TIME Magazine, NBC News, Forbes, Psychology Today, Le Monde, The Guardian, The Daily Mail, Freitag, Il Fatto Quotidiano, The Times of India, Indian Express, Jerusalem Post, Russia Today, Huffington Post, Politico, Slate, Motherboard, The Hill, The Index on Censorship, as well as coverage by Pulitzer Prize winning journalist Glenn Greenwald in The Intercept.

 For a higher resolution image, click here.